dilawar/sound/README.md

 _Consider https://github.com/dilawar/wav .
-It has a header only c++11 implementation._
+It has a header only c++11 implementation.
+It does not depend on other people code (at all).
+Please attach `wav` file with issue.
+_

 sound
 =====